 and in the West Lobby across from the elevators.
 They are available 24

 hours a day, seven days a week, and accept cash and credit cards.

 Latest update 3/29/21

 Please follow these procedures when planning your visit.

 We have restricted visitation to our hospital.
 All patients and visitors will be screened at designated entry points,

 - A "No Visitor" policy will be in effect with a few exceptions

-neonatal units, as well as end of life patients.
+Critical Care, as well as for Surgery and end of life patients.